Tokenomic-org/test/_posts/2023-10-09-Liquid-Cooled-Data-Centers.md

 This system provides an eco-friendly cooling solution, reducing the carbon footprint of data centers.
 Additionally, by repurposing the heat for community use, eco-villages can significantly cut down on energy costs for heating, making it a cost-effective solution.

 ## Microsoft’s Experiment
 A notable example of this technology in action is Microsoft's experiment with boiling liquid to cool datacenter servers.
-This innovation highlights the potential of liquid cooling in large-scale applications【6】.
+This innovation highlights the potential of liquid cooling in large-scale applications.

 ## Conclusion
 Liquid-cooled data centers offer a promising solution for eco-villages, aligning with their sustainability goals.
 By effectively utilizing the heat generated from these systems, communities can reduce energy consumption, lower costs, and promote environmental stewardship.